How Are Ramen Noodles Made | Delicious & Easy

 The Tradition of Japanese Ramen

 Ramen noodles have a long history in Japan.
-They were first introduced to the country by Chinese immigrants in the late 19th century.
+They were introduced to the country by Chinese immigrants in the late 19th century.
+However, it wasn’t until after World War II that ramen became a popular and affordable meal for the Japanese people.

 What Are Ramen Noodles Made Of?

-Ramen noodles are made from four basic ingredients: wheat flour, salt, water, and kansui.
-Kansui is a type of alkaline water that gives ramen noodles their distinctive yellowish color and firm texture.
+Ramen noodles are crafted from a simple yet harmonious combination of four key ingredients: wheat flour, salt, water, and kansui.
+Kansui, an alkaline water, gives ramen noodles their unique firm texture and yellowish color.

 How To Make Ramen Noodles